microsoft/jacdac/services/arcadesound.md

 A sound playing device.

-This is typically run over an SPI connection, not regular single-wire JACDAC.
+This is typically run over an SPI connection, not regular single-wire Jacdac.

 ## Commands